-Phuket was the second stop of the epic backpacking trip I took with my friends and some strangers.
+Phuket Islands was the second stop of the epic backpacking trip I took with my friends and some strangers.
 We reached Phuket on the night of the second day of this trip.
-Though I couldn’t enjoy the beauty of this place at night but I had no clue what the following two days had in store!
+Though I couldn’t enjoy the beauty of this place at night, I had no clue what the following two days had in store!

-The first thing on the next day’s itinerary for island hopping.
-Now this is something you have to pre-book and can be easily done with the help of your hotel.
-And it completely depends on your negotiation skills.
-So, we had booked a speed boat, which was shared by 50 people, and it had a tour to three islands and a lunch buffet at a local restaurant on one of the island and snorkeling near other.
+The first thing on the next day’s itinerary was island hopping.
+Now, this is something you have to pre-book and can be easily done with the help of your hotel.
+And it entirely depends on your negotiation skills.
+So, we had booked a speed boat, which was shared by 50 people, and it had a tour to three islands and a lunch buffet at a local restaurant on one of the island and snorkelling near other.
 All this was for TBH 950 per person.

 Before going for the tour, we decided to go for the sunrise early in the morning.
 However, it was cloudy but we could witness the early morning serenity of the Patong beach.

 As I mentioned in the previous post, Thailand is pretty amusing.
 I spotted a telephone booth on our way back to our apartments.
 And thus, I had to get clicked!
 Nit really the classic London vibes but we don’t get such phonebooths is India.

 After having a good breakfast, we started for the tour.

 Tour of the Phuket Islands: Raya Yai and Coral Islands